cfctl init proxy

 SUCCESS Environment 'spaceone-user' successfully initialized.

-INFO Configuration saved to: /Users/yjinjo/.cfctl/setting.yaml
+INFO Configuration saved to: /Users/yjinjo/.cfctl/setting.yaml- The

-• The Environment name is set to default by default, but can be changed to any name you want.
+Environment nameis set todefaultby default, but can be changed to any name you want.- In this example, it’s set to

-• In this example, it’s set to spaceone.
+- In this example, it’s set to

 Unlike initializing with the --app flag, when initializing with the --user flag, there is no token key value.
 You can see that the environment has immediately changed from spaceone-app to spaceone-user.